MicrosoftDocs/mesh-docs/mesh/Includes/custom-immersive-spaces-ports-firewall.md

 To learn more about single room vs. multi room events, see [Create an event in Mesh](/mesh/events-guide/create-event-mesh-portal).

-### Allowlisting requirements for objects and scripted custom immersive experiences
+### Allowlisting requirements for objects and cloud scripting in custom immersive experiences

 The Mesh app enables dynamic content experiences leveraging the web and Azure, empowering no-code users to place content such as Video and Image Objects and for developers to add interactivity with Mesh Scripting via Azure.